“When preparing to travel, lay out all your clothes and all your money. Then take half the clothes and twice the money”.

 NOTE: Car thieves have been known to obtain your home address from these papers and use the information to ransack your house while you’re away, so hide them well.
 We keep ours in a bright orange envelope hidden away someplace easy to retrieve.

 Load Your Phone with Navigation and Entertainment Apps

 I love a good road atlas, gazetteer, or foldout map, but increasingly we rely on modern travel aids.

-Navigation and travel apps help you find destinations and the routes to get there, or even make reservations while you’re still en route.
+Navigation and travel apps help you find destinations and the routes to get there, or even to make reservations while you’re still en route.
 Fuel-finder apps point to the nearest or cheapest fuel stations, and apps like Kampnik help you choose recommended campgrounds.